 - Villa Buena Onda in Playas del Coco: Luxury adult only boutique hotel.
 Perfect for honeymoons, up in the mountains so has incredible view of Coco beach.

-If you’re really into surfing and/or don’t want to stay in a party town, head to Playa Grande instead.
+If you’re really into surfing and/or don’t want to stay in a busy town, head to Playa Grande or Avellanas instead.

 Here are some recommendations:

-- Westin Playa Conchal: If you want an all-inclusive and aren’t on a budget, the Westin is one of the nicest all inclusives in Costa Rica and right on Conchal beach.
+- Westin Playa Conchal: One of the nicest all inclusives in Costa Rica and right on Conchal beach.

-- Flamingo Beach Resort: Beach front resort on Playa Flamingo
+- Margaritaville: Beach front resort on Playa Flamingo

 - Tamarindo Diria Beach Resort: Beach front hotel in Playa Tamarindo with 3 restaurants and pools

-There quite a few hostels in Tamarindo like Chocolate, Botella de Leche or Coral Reef.
+There are quite a few hostels in Tamarindo like Chocolate, Botella de Leche or Coral Reef.

 Day 2: Boating/snorkeling